‘Most critical’ time for NSW: premier

 “There is so much at stake and so much on the line.”

-NSW Chief Health Officer Dr Kerry Chant reiterated residents across the state need to be extra cautious as authorities work to “mop up” the community transmission that’s occurred in recent weeks.
+NSW chief health officer Dr Kerry Chant said residents needed to be extra cautious as authorities work to “mop up” the community transmission from recent weeks.

 “What we’re attempting to do is put the fences up and contain it,” she told reporters.

+The total number of cases linked to the Crossroads Hotel cluster has now reached 53, while 37 cases are associated with the Thai Rock outbreak.

+Dr Chant said genomic sequencing has shown the strain circulating in NSW is similar to the one in Victoria, but experts did not believe that one person was the source of all the separate outbreaks.

-It comes as tougher border restrictions come into force for people wanting to enter NSW from Victoria, including a border zone set up along the Murray River.
+It comes as tougher border restrictions come into force for people wanting to enter NSW from Victoria, including a border zone established along the Murray River.

 The new restrictions began at midnight, with cross-border travel permitted solely for work, education, medical care, supplies or health services.